 WOMEN who STILL HAVE REGULAR CYCLES

-Women who still have menstrual cycles must do it day 5 to day 12 from the start of the menstrual cycle.
+Women who still have menstrual cycles must schedule sometime between after first day of ovulation till the start of menstrual period

 Pre-Exam Prep and Individual Physical Profile

 Appropriate patient booking and prep before the testing is required in order to ensure compliance with the ACT Examination Prerequisites.

 Health issues that affect the body’s temperature – either high or low – may affect the person’s normal thermal qualities hence, patients experiencing common colds, the flu, etc. should reschedule the test for a later time.

 Patients must adhere to the protocol set by ACT Examination in advance of the exam.
 These guidelines have been put in place to increase the precision of the exam by removing the different factors that could affect a patient’s thermal qualities.